How to Prepare & Assist

 Warning: The City is not responsible for property damage or injuries that result from shoveling snow on sidewalks.

-If you are willing to help a neighbor in need when snow and ice arrive this winter, please register with our customer care team by emailing 684-Road@seattle.gov or calling (206) 684-7623.
+If you are willing to help a neighbor in need when snow and ice arrive this winter, please register with our Customer Care Team by emailing 684-Road@seattle.gov or calling (206) 684-7623.
+Please note that we may share your contact information with a volunteer before winter weather arrives.

 Request Snow Shoveling Help

-People in need of help removing snow and ice from the sidewalks and walkways around their homes can request help from the Neighbors Helping Neighbors Snow Shoveling Program!
+People in need of help removing snow and ice from the sidewalks and walkways around their homes can request help from the Neighbors Helping Neighbors snow shoveling pilot program.